 The 1982 film Sorceress is a fantasy film in the sword-and-sorcery genre that was one of the earliest B-movies inspired by the success of Conan the Barbarian.
 The movie was produced by Roger Corman, written by Jim Wynorski, and was filmed in Mexico.
-The movie was a commercial success and was then followed by many other Corman sword and sorcery films.
+But despite it’s humble origin story the movie was what the Germans would call a commercial gelingen…or success to English speakers just tuning in…and would subsequently be followed by many other Roger Corman sword-and- sorcery films throughout the 1980s.
+The public’s appetite for these films was insatiable.
+They were drinking ’em down like Coka Cola.

 The evil sorcerer Traigon (played by Roberto Ballesteros) learns he must sacrifice his firstborn to receive favor from a god.
 His wife, however, gives birth to twin girls and then leaves for safety with them.
 She has a warrior named Krona (played by Martin LaSalle) promise to raise them as warriors themselves.